 It is actually quite sad that the baboons are so threatened here as it is after all their territory and there has to be some acceptance on the part of the residents.
 Must admit to having a healthy respect for these furry creatures due to a close encounter as a child growing up in Central Africa.

-he houses.
+Megan and I went for a long walk yesterday evening looking at the houses.
 I must admit that I am a bit of a socialist.
 To see enormous houses standing empty for most of the year as they are purely holiday homes, seems quite ridiculous especially in a country where poverty is so prevalent and a lot of the population live in tiny shacks.
 Do people really need to have two homes!!
 Maybe I am a little jealous?

 The Siamese cat has not visited today, still don't know where she lives.
 The weather here is much kinder than in Cape Town and apart from the fact that a strong wind seems to blow constantly, 'tho hot during the day it is a little cooler at night.
 We had to give up on our beach stroll this evening as it was rather chilly, quite something in the middle of summer.